Winter car kits: What emergency equipment should I keep in my car?

-There's no shortage of winter car kits on the market to help make sure you're well-equipped for winter driving.
-Here we round up the most important items you need in your car over the winter months…
+There's no shortage of winter car kits on the market to help make sure that you're well-equipped for winter driving.
+Here, we round up the most important items you'll need in your car over the winter months.

 The winter cocktail of rain, sleet, snow and general traffic grime can play havoc with your windscreen, and often requires a different kind of screenwash to the one you use in the summer to get rid of bugs.

-Autoglym's 500 ml Ultimate Screenwash is a highly concentrated formula that can be diluted to make 8 litres of screenwash, or you can use the concentrated form to remain effective in extreme cold (Autoglym, £7.91)
+Autoglym's 500 ml Ultimate Screenwash is a highly concentrated formula that can be diluted to make up to 8 litres of screenwash, or you can use the concentrated form to remain effective in extreme cold (Autoglym, £7.13)

-Another popular choice is Prestone’s 3xpack of 600ml de-icer which can work down to -25 degrees Celsius (Prestone, £8.99).
+Another popular choice is Prestone de-icer.
+You can get a 3-pack of 600ml de-icer which can work down to -25 degrees Celsius (Prestone, £9.77).

 Car battery charger